This article describes some of the ways to modify how Q conducts significance tests.

 Q automatically determines how to conduct tests based on the properties of the data (see Tests Of Statistical Significance).
 Consequently, you can modify how Q performs tests by modifying the data.
 For example, consider the table below on the left.

 By default, Q performs a somewhat exotic test on this table (see Summaries of Grid Questions (Number - Grid and Pick Any - Grid)).
-However, the tests that Q perform for such a table assume that the data is repeated measures (i.e., that the same people where providing data for all the cells in the table), whereas in this example people that have data in one column have no data in the other and vice versa.
+However, the tests that Q performs for such a table assume that the data is repeated measures (i.e., that the same people were providing data for all the cells in the table), whereas in this example people that have data in one column have no data in the other and vice versa.
 The most straightforward solution in this instance is to combine the two questions into one (e.g., using Merge Questions or Use as Template for Replication), and create the table using a crosstab, which is shown on the right.
 This right-most table is simply comparing the results within each row, which makes more sense for this data.